AvitalHadasa/WorkProfile/README.md

 - `BACKEND`: The URI to this application (<http://localhost> if deployed locally, a DNS/IP otherwise).
 - `DB_USER`: The database user.
 Must match the user in the SQL dump and `MYSQL_USER`.
 - `DB_PASS`: The user password.
 Must match `MYSQL_PASSWORD`.
 - `DB_NAME`: The database name.
-Must match `MYSQL_DATABASE` as well as the database name in the SQL dump.
+Must match `MYSQL_DATABASE` as well as the database name in the SQL dump.# Trigger Actions